SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 because its initial value is a integer.

-If the initial value doesn't provide enough information (or if there is no initial value) by writing the type after the variable, separated by a colon.
+If the initial value doesn't provide enough information (or if there is no initial value), specify the type by writing it after the variable, separated by a colon.

 .. testcode::